lc-dev90/Frontend-Mentor/todo-app-main/README.md

 I adopted Sortable.js to dragable todos, animate css for some animations, sweet alert to alerts on page.
 The app have counter character that show dinamically how many characters left.

+The todo app have Local Storage save persist, has a character counter, treatment of some errors on input, the todo list is draggable, and I need to make my app 100% functional with keyboard (actually is about 50%).

+The todos task can be editable with when user Double click this.
+You can press enter to save your edit.

 The use with keyboard will be implemented as soon as posible.

 ## Credits